Tim co-founded Terra Alpha Investments LLC. He designed and oversees the firm’s investment processes, funds, and operations.

 Elizabeth holds an AB in Environmental Science and Public Policy from Harvard College and an MBA from Harvard Business School.

 Dan joined Terra Alpha in March 2015 as the Senior Data & Research Analyst.
 He now serves as the Director of Investment Data & Research and is responsible for overseeing the investment and data integration processes.
-Dan heads up the research team and conducts fundamental and environmental productivity analysis within the med-tech, telecom, and real estate spaces.
+Dan heads up the research team and conducts fundamental and environmental productivity analysis within the health care and real estate sectors.

 Prior to joining the team, Dan had nearly a decade of experience between his time at Ned Davis Research Group and Vardon Capital Management.
 While at Ned Davis Research, he assisted the U.S. Strategist in identifying market capitalization, style, and thematic leadership trends, he worked with institutional clients in developing asset allocation models and stock screens, and he worked with the data team to assist with integrating data into the company’s internal processes.
 His primary responsibility at Vardon Capital, a $475 million hedge fund at the time, was to normalize earnings data and conduct financial statement analysis.